uNetworking/uWebSockets/README.md

 * Read the [ws documentation](https://github.com/websockets/ws/blob/master/doc/ws.md)
 * Read the [Primus transformer documentation](https://github.com/primus/primus#uws)

-There are some important incompatibilities with `ws` though, we aim to be ~90% compatible with `ws` but will never implement parts of `ws` that are *too inefficient*:
+There are some important incompatibilities with `ws` though, we aim to be ~90% compatible but will never implement behavior that is deemed too inefficient:

 * Binary data is passed zero-copy as an `ArrayBuffer`.
 This means you need to copy it to keep it past the callback.
-It also means you need to convery it with `Buffer.from(message)` if you expect a `Node.js Buffer`.
+It also means you need to convert it with `Buffer.from(message)` if you expect a `Node.js Buffer`.
 * `webSocket._socket` is not a `net.Socket`, it is just a getter function with very basic functionalities.
 * `webSocket._socket.remoteAddress` might fail, you need to cache it at connection.
 * `webSocket` is an `EventEmitter` with max one listener per event, not ten.